Rathinavelkumar/my-resume/resume.md

 ## Summary

-Results-oriented tech lead with 8.5 years of experience in Python backend engineering, DevOps automation, and cloud-native architecture.
-Expert in designing scalable systems on AWS using Terraform, Docker, and Kubernetes.
-Adept at leading engineering teams, automating CI/CD pipelines, and driving product delivery in fast-paced Agile environments.
-Passionate about solving complex problems, reducing operational overhead, and mentoring high-performing developers.
+Results-driven technology leader with 8.5+ years of experience in building scalable backend systems, cloud-native architectures, and DevOps automation.
+Deeply proficient in designing robust, high-performance infrastructure on AWS using Terraform, Docker, and Kubernetes along with extensive Python backend engineering.
+Proven track record in architecting fault-tolerant systems, optimizing resources, and mentoring high-impact teams—all geared towards operational excellence and rapid product delivery.
+Passionate about solving complex problems with innovative technical solutions that drive measurable business outcomes.

 ---